 Medically appropriate supervision should be maintained when using etoricoxib in the elderly and in patients with renal, hepatic, or cardiac dysfunction.
-If these patients deteriorate during treatment, appropriate measures should be taken, including discontinuation of therapy.

 Caution should be used when initiating treatment with etoricoxib in patients with dehydration.
 It is advisable to rehydrate patients prior to starting therapy with etoricoxib.